 Marcin and I subsequently visited a music festival and there we met Ana, who did not seem greatly amused by my account of our antics in the forest.
 In fairness to her, it is hard to think of a woman who would be.
 She mentioned that the next afternoon she herself would voyage deep into the forest – into the primeval interior, far south of the crust nibbled by sightseers – where she would spend a week meditating and enjoying the loneliness of the forest.
 This did not seem very wise to me and I immediately offered to accompany Ana, just to look after her.
 She replied that she had often journeyed thus, and that another person invariably distracted from the peace of mind which was the purpose of the exercise.
 Undeterred, I proposed that we could build a camp fire, and that we could each wander off in different directions at dawn and periodically return to the safety of the fire.

 Ana agreed, if only to be agreeable.
 Perhaps I wanted to experiment with my consciousness – to learn what it could really do and where it could take me – and I wondered whether my being could be transformed by the forest.
-The city never shuts up, like a medical condition which has to be constantly subdued with pills, and one can occasionally take refuge in the brief quiet of an apartment, waiting in the bath for the hurly-burly to begin again, or disappear amongst the crowds walking the streets, observing the passing city as if from the distance of a space station.
+The city never shuts up, like a medical condition which has to be constantly subdued with pills, and one can occasionally take refuge in the brief quiet of an apartment, waiting in the bath for the hurly-burly to begin again.
 But the forest is imperturbable, the interruptions and objections of men rattle harmlessly off it like gossipers trying to move the heart of a monarch.
 Could it soothe my brain?